dotnet/AspNetCore.Docs/aspnetcore/grpc/aspnetcore.md

 The preceding project file:

 * Adds a framework reference to `Microsoft.AspNetCore.App`.
 The framework reference allows non-ASP.NET Core apps, such as Windows Services, WPF apps, or WinForms apps to use ASP.NET Core APIs.
 The app can now use ASP.NET Core APIs to start an ASP.NET Core server.
+For more information about using the `Microsoft.AspNetCore.App` framework reference, see [Use the ASP.NET Core shared framework
+](xref:fundamentals/target-aspnetcore#use-the-aspnet-core-shared-framework).
 * Adds gRPC requirements:
   * NuGet package reference to [`Grpc.AspNetCore`](https://www.nuget.org/packages/Grpc.AspNetCore).
   * `.proto` file.